ht-sdks/events-sdk-js/README.md

 ### Usage in Chrome Extensions

-RudderStack JS SDK can be used in Chrome Extensions with manifest v3, both as a content script or as a background script service worker.
+The JS SDK can be used in Chrome Extensions with manifest v3, both as a content script or as a background script service worker.

-For examples and specific details look into [Chrome Extensions Usage](https://github.com/rudderlabs/rudder-sdk-js/blob/production/examples/chrome-extension/USAGE.md)

-## Contribute

-We would love to see you contribute to this project.
-Get more information on how to contribute [**here**](./CONTRIBUTING.md).

-## Contact us

-For more information on any of the sections covered in this readme, you can [**contact us**](mailto:%20docs@rudderstack.com) or start a conversation on our [**Slack**](https://resources.rudderstack.com/join-rudderstack-slack) channel.